MicrosoftDocs/azure-media-services/media-services/latest/includes/term-live-transcription.md

 title: Live transcription
 ---

 **Live transcription** - Speech recognition that results in the transcription of what was said during a live event.
+The transcription is made available as VTT and IMSC1 tracks for delivery.